lassekongo83/stilo-themes/README.md

 - GNOME Shell 3.30+
 - GTK 3.24.6+

 <sub>It's possible that some parts of the theme will work with earlier versions.
-No fixes will however be made for earlier versions.</sub>
+I can't guarantee that things will look as intended on older versions.</sub>

 Some or all of these packages may already be installed by default on some distros.